jenkinsci/hashicorp-vault-plugin/README.md

 This is just a short introduction, please refer to [Hashicorp itself](https://www.vaultproject.io/docs/auth/approle.html) to get detailed information.
 ### What about other backends?
 Hashicorp explicitly recommends the AppRole Backend for machine-to-machine authentication.
 Token based auth is mainly supported for backwards compatibility.
-Other backends that might make sense are the AWS EC2 backend, the Azure backend, and the Kubernetes backend.
+Other backends that might make sense are the AWS EC2 backend and the Azure backend.
 But we do not support these yet.
 Feel free to contribute!

 Implementing additional authentication backends is actually quite easy: